Ee-Hsin/jordanstocks/README.md

 TODO tomorrow:

-1. Add a Contact Us page
+1. Make the individual Blog Page presentable
+2. Add subscribing to newsletter from footer (just adds an email to a document (called newsletter subscribers) to a collection called newsletter)

 Additional: